 Chandigarh district court complex vacated after bomb threat

-The district court complex in Chandigarh was vacated on Tuesday after authorities received information about explosives in the premises, PTI reported.
+The district court complex in Chandigarh was vacated on Tuesday after authorities received information about explosives in the premises from an anonymous caller, PTI reported.

 “We got information from the control room that there may be a bomb inside the court complex,” the news agency quoted an unidentified police official as saying.
-“After this, a massive search operation has been launched.”
+“After this, a massive search operation was launched.”

 Judges, advocates, clerical staff and visitors were asked to leave at least 30 courtrooms in the wake of the call, according to The Indian Express.